 - “The defendant resides in Hamilton County, Tennessee.
 The incident complained of herein occurred in Hamilton County, Tennessee.
 Therefore, jurisdiction in this court is proper.”

 This part of the complaint allows the complainant to explain how the injury occurred and why the defendant is negligent and responsible.
-A good lawyer begins advocating for the complainant’s side in the factual allegations.
+A good personal injury lawyer begins advocating for the complainant’s side in the factual allegations.

 Factual allegations do not have to be extremely specific or numerous.
 However, they do need to clearly state the facts surrounding the actual injury.
 However, the complainant never wants to include too many factual statements in the complaint.
 This is because the complainant might find later that the evidence does not shape-up to fit very specific allegations.
 Factual allegations should tell the complainant’s story without boxing them in or allowing the defendant too much breathing room.